-When it comes to accommodation in Burnie, I would only give you one recommendation: Burnie Ocean View Motel and Caravan Park.
+When it comes to accommodation in Burnie, my best recommendation is: Burnie Ocean View Motel and Caravan Park.
 They offer fully self-contained studios with a sea view.
-You don’t even need to get out and participate in a tour to view the penguins coming from the sea.
+You don’t even need to get out and you can participate in a tour to view the penguins coming from the sea.
 You can literally see it from your balcony!

-Besides the incredible beach view, they have a heated indoor swimming pool, barbeque facilities, and free Wifi and all that for only US$100 per night.
+Besides the incredible beach view, they have a heated indoor swimming pool, barbeque facilities, and free Wifi.
+All that for only US$100 per night.

 Stanley & the Nut

 From Burnie, it is around 75 km to get to Stanley.
 A small town at the foot of The Nut.
 This is an extinct volcano, which you can access by foot.
 A short, but steep climb will get you to the top (you can also take the chairlift for a fee).
-Walk the short circuit on the top and enjoy the many beautiful views over Stanley, the ocean and over the other far corners of Tasmania.
+Walk the short circuit on the top and enjoy the many beautiful views over Stanley.
+You will see the ocean and over to the other far corners of Tasmania.